3 ways to educate new drivers about the dangers of texting and driving

 When a new driver gets his or her license, he or she should be given clear, concise instructions on what to do and what not to do while driving.
 Make a list of things your driver cannot do while driving, and remind him or her that taking eyes off the road can be deadly for anyone in or outside the car, even if it is just for a second or two.

 Make efforts to be actively engaged in teaching your teenagers to drive.
 Take them out on your own and walk them through how to drive defensively and what to do with their phones while they are driving.
 Remind them that nothing is important enough to cause injury or death to themselves or another person.
-Accidents caused by texting and driving can completely ruin the future of the driver and anyone else involved in the accident.
+Accidents caused by texting and driving can completely ruin the future of the driver and anyone else involved in the accident — but are avoidable when taking the proper precaution.

 While North Carolina currently has no ban on using hand-held devices or texting while driving, it may be up to parents to stress the importance of focusing on the road at all times.
 Whether the state bans the action or not, the deadly consequences can be the same in every state.